mailgun/documentation/source/libraries.rst

 PHP users can use `cURL <http://php.net/manual/ru/book.curl.php>`_ library.

-Bellow are all the steps needed to install this library having a fresh Ubuntu installation.
+Below are all the steps needed to install this library from a fresh Ubuntu installation.

 Run: